tc39/notes/es7/2016-05/may-24.md

 DH: example is a plugin style for an algorithm

-FST: If cross-realm is not an issue for PTC, then STC could be put back on the table for cases when we do care about tail calls across realm boundaries.
+EFT: If cross-realm is not an issue for PTC, then STC could be put back on the table for cases when we do care about tail calls across realm boundaries.

 DE: I don't see how PTC vs STC changes anything regarding the cross realm issue.